• Skip to main content

 Things to See in Topkapi Palace

-Topkapi Palace is a palace consisting of four large courtyards.
+Topkapi Palace is a complex consisting of four large courtyards.
 It has a very different architecture from European palaces.
 The most important historical monument to be seen in the first courtyard is Hagia Irene, a former Byzantine church.

 After passing this beautiful church you will see the ticket offices on the right.
 After purchasing the Topkapi Palace tickets, you can enter the palace through the gate, which is surrounded by two big towers.